 Heard of Dalarna?
 The New York Times picked out Dalarna province in central Sweden as one of the 45 places in the world we should all visit in 2012.
 Now you have.

 At midsummer Sweden literally closes down.
 The factories, offices and schools are closed as Swedes retreat to countryside cottages or gather in gardens to celebrate midsummer.

-Tonight is Walpurgis Night, Valborg and this is the night of the bonfire in Sweden, traditionally believed to ward off evil spirits, but now a festive way of welcoming in spring.
+End of April it is Walpurgis Night, Valborg and this is the night of the bonfire in Sweden, traditionally believed to ward off evil spirits, but now a festive way of welcoming in spring.

 Spring is in the air for this year's Easter time in Sweden and there's lots of fun to be had!
 It's all about witches, egg hunts, colourful feathers and chocolate.

 Order brochures over different activities and destinations in Sweden.

 Partner with us.
 Contact us and we’ll tell you more.
 In Swedish only!

 Go here for press releases, images and press contacts.